wp-plugins/kt-photogallery/readme.txt

 **PHP API**

 I have included a number of functions for fetching album, image and thumbnail IDs associated with a gallery or album.
-Please not that all methods starting with an underscore are considered internal and are not documented here.
+Please note that all methods starting with an underscore are considered internal and are not documented here.
 Although some are publicly accessible you should not use them directly unless you know what you are doing.

 You do not have to create a new kt_Photogallery instance, there is already one in the global namespace.
 Access all public methods via `$kt_Photogallery`.
-Don't forget to pull it into the current scope if you want to use it inside a function:

-`function my_function() {
-  global $kt_Photogallery;
-  # ...
-}`

 - **`$kt_Photogallery->get_album_count ( [$gallery_ID] )`**
 Returns the number of albums associated with a gallery